 Tours cost $45 + we ask for a $5 donation to the DRCC to help with our ongoing programs.
 If you bring your own kayak, the tour is free!
 But we ask that you still consider a donation

-To see pictures of this years Halloween Boat Tour click here.
+To see pictures of 2013’s Halloween Boat Tour click here.

 About Alki Kayak Tours